History of Oxford: 20th and 21st centuries

 During the First World War, the population of Oxford changed.
 The number of University members was significantly reduced as students, fellows and staff enlisted.
 Some of their places in college accommodation were taken by soldiers in training.
 Another reminder of the ongoing war was found in the influx of wounded and disabled soldiers, who were treated in new hospitals housed in buildings such as the university's Examination School, the town hall and Somerville College.
 During the Second World War, Oxford was largely ignored by the German air raids during the Blitz, primarily as Hitler had plans to make Oxford the new capital city.
 Also perhaps due to the lack of heavy industry such as steelworks or shipbuilding that would have made it a target, although it was still affected by the rationing and influx of refugees fleeing London and other cities.
 The university's colleges served as temporary military barracks and training areas for soldiers before deployment.By the early 20th century, there was rapid industrial and population growth, with the printing and publishing industries becoming well established by the 1920s.
-In 1929 the boundaries of the city were extended to include the suburbs of Headington, Cowley and Iffley to the east, and Wolvercote to the north.
 Also during the 1920s, the economy and society of Oxford underwent a huge transformation as William Morris established Morris Motors Limited to mass-produce cars in Cowley, on the south-eastern edge of the city.
 By the early 1970s over 20,000 people worked in Cowley at the huge Morris Motors and Pressed Steel Fisher plants.
 Oxford was now a city of two halves: the university city to the west of Magdalen Bridge and the car town to the east.
 This led to the witticism that "Oxford is the left bank of Cowley".